 Because the market for silver looks smaller than gold, you do see a little more price action, but this means that you can consistently turn a profit.

 Because of its metallic characteristics, silver already offers up some inherent value.
-You have several suitable applications like for medical, industrial and ornamental use.
+You have several suitable applications for medical, industrial, and ornamental use.